 We are a full-service animal hospital providing comprehensive pet healthcare services in Shoreline, WA.
 Our veterinarians offer a wide variety of medical, surgical and dental services.
 Our veterinary hospital has advanced equipment and technologies, including comprehensive in-house testing for accurate diagnosis, digital x-ray, surgical suite, dental suite, and a pharmacy.
-We also offer complementary medicine, including chiropractic and acupuncture.
 We are committed to providing quality care at every stage of your pet's life.
 From routine preventive care to early detection and treatment of a wide range of conditions and diseases, we have the expertise to provide the highest standard of care for your pet.
-We also serve Bitterlake, Greenlake, Greenwood, Northgate, Broadview, Mountlake Terrace, Edmonds, Lynwood, Seattle, Bellevue and beyond!
+We also serve Bitterlake, Ronald, Richmond Beach, Echo Lake, NW Seattle, Olympic Hills, Greenlake, Greenwood, Northgate, Broadview, Mountlake Terrace, Edmonds, Lynwood, Seattle, Bellevue and beyond!

 Dr. Nicole Taylor, DVM

 Veterinary medicine has always held a place in my heart because it allows me to not only help animals, but strengthen the bond between pets and their human family members.
 Being a veterinarian means providing support for clients during the stressful times of having a sick pet, and through the exciting times of adding a new furry member to the family.
 Creating bonds not only with my patients, but with the people who love them most brings me great joy.

 I am new to the state of Washington and have lived in Indiana for the majority of my life.
 I attended DePauw University in Greencastle, Indiana for my bachelor’s degree.
 I then moved to the island of Grenada to attend St. George’s University School of Veterinary Medicine.
 From there, I completed my clinical training at The Ohio State University.